senanu/b40/docs/labs/enzymes.md

 14. While you are waiting, write down a prediction: Do you think that there will be more starch present after 15 minutes in tube 1 or tube 10?
 You will be adding iodine to the tubes.
 What color will they turn if they contain starch?
 What does a lack of starch tell you about the enzymes you introduced to the tube?{{site.space3}}

-15. Add 2 drops of iodine solution to each tube.
+15. When your 15 minutes has elapsed, add 2 drops of iodine solution to each tube.
 16. Record the color in the table above.
 17. We are interested in finding the most dilute tube that is colorless.
 What is the dilution for this tube?
 We will call this dilution the “colorless number”.{{site.space3}}
 18. Do you think the colorless number would be the same if we added more starch to the mixtures?
 In which direction would it change?{{site.space3}}